 Procedure: Improve body shape by removing exercise-resistant fat deposits with a tube and vacuum device.
 Can be performed using the tumescent technique, in which targeted fat cells are infused with saline containing solution with a local anesthetic before liposuction to reduce post-operative bruising and swelling.
 Common locations for liposuction include chin, cheeks, neck, upper arms, above breasts, abdomen, buttocks, hips, thighs, knees, calves, ankles.
 For larger volumes of fat or for fibrous body areas, ultrasound-assisted lipoplasty (UAL) may be used.
 UAL is a new technique in which a ultrasound probe is inserted beneath the skin to “liquify” the fat before it is suctioned.
-PAL (Power Assisted Liposuction) is a method of decreasing fatty tissues by using a fast, short, reciprocating stroke of a suction cannula that allows the surgeon to work more as a gentle sculptor, compared to other methods.
+PAL (Power Assisted Liposuction) is a method of decreasing fatty tissues by using a fast, short, reciprocating stroke of a suction cannula that allows the Plastic surgeon to work more as a gentle sculptor, compared to other methods.
 It allows the surgeon more control, and in return, more predictable results.

 Length:1 to 2 hours or more.
 UAL: 20-40 percent longer than traditional liposuction.